Catastrophic Motor Vehicle Injury Support Services

 Attendant care agencies employ support workers and nurses who assist you with tasks you cannot do yourself due to your injuries.
 Providers must be registered with the state’s insurance scheme before they start providing services to you.

-Attendant care providers are independently reviewed against quality standards by each state’s major insurance scheme provider for motor vehicle and catastrophic injuries.
 Providers must meet these standards and have agreed to provide a particular level of service, to abide by the insurance scheme’s policy and the specified dispute resolution procedures, allowing for each state insurance scheme to respond to any issues on your behalf and obligations the agencies must meet.

 State-approved care providers